Azrealy/Full-stack-learning/javascript/react/react-component-tutorial.md

   );
 }
 ```
-HOC has been used in a lot of react libs, like the `connect` HOC in the Redux, `withRouter` HOC in the Router and withStyles HOC in the material-ui.
-Also which use case is versatile, like you can make a HOC for the JWT authentication, that HOC can be use render the private component of the user.
+HOC has been used in a lot of react libs, like the `connect` HOC in the Redux, `withRouter` HOC in the Router and `withStyles` HOC in the material-ui.
+The use case of HOC is versatile, like you can make a HOC to authenticate JWT, then this HOC can be used to render the private component of the user like `UserHomePage` component.
 Also there are some considerations of HOC:
 * A HOC should be a pure function with no side-effects.
 It should not make any modifications and just compose the original component by wrapping it in another component.
-* Do not use HOC’s in the render method of a component.
+* Do not use HOC’s in the **render method of a component**.
 Access the HOC outside the component definition.
 * Refs are not passed through.

 # Presentational and Container Components

-The presentational components in our project:
+The presentational components use case:
 * Are concerned with how things look.
+Like the styled component.
 * Alway use as the `functional` components, it just focus on the render DOM markup and styles.
 * Don’t specify how the data is loaded or mutated.
 * Take the actions passed from the Container Components.
 * Example: MenuBar, UserInfo, Table

-The Container Components:
+The Container Components use case:
 * Are concerned with how things work.
+Like fetch data to render.
-* Use to prepare the fetching data, and store the connection of dispatch and reducer.
-It don’t have any DOM markup of their own except for some wrapping divs, and never have any styles.
+* It don’t have any DOM markup of their own except for some wrapping divs, and never have any styles.
-* Are often stateful, as they tend to serve as data sources.
+* Are often stateful and write as `class` component, they tend to serve as data sources.
+* Provide the data and behavior to presentational or other container components.
+* Are usually generated using higher order components such as `connect()` from React Redux,
 * Examples: UserPage, FollowersSidebar, StoryContainer.